General Terms and Conditions of Use for Individuals

-“Authentication” means the process by which Lydia verifies the access rights or validity of the use of a specific payment instrument, including the use of Customer Personalised Security Data.
+“Authentication” means the procedure which allows Lydia Solutions to verify the access rights or validity of the use of a specific payment instrument, including the use of the Customer’s personalised Security Data.

-“Strong Authentication” means authentication measures based on the use of two (2) or more elements belonging to the categories "knowledge” (something only the Customer knows), “possession” (something only the Customer possesses) and “inherence” (something the Customer is) and which are independent in that the compromise of one does not call into question the reliability of the others, and which are designed to protect the confidentiality of the authentication data.
+“Strong Authentication” means authentication measures based on the use of two (2) or more elements categorised as “knowledge” (something only the Customer knows), “possession” (something only the Customer possesses) and “inherence” (something the Customer is) and that are independent, in that the breach of one does not compromise the reliability of the others, and is designed in such a way as to protect the confidentiality of the authentication data.

 “EU” means the European Union.

 The French version of these General Terms and Conditions prevails over the English version.